teamfusorai/Fusor-AI/README.md

 - Ensure FastAPI backend is running on port 8000
 - Check if Qdrant is running on port 6333
 - Verify your `.env` file has the correct API key
+- Make sure frontend is running on port 3000

 **"Module not found"**
 - Make sure virtual environment is activated
 - Run `pip install -r requirements.txt`
 - Check Python version (3.8+ required)
+- For frontend issues, run `cd Frontend && npm install`

 **Slow document processing**
 - The system uses fast fallback processing